Jarred Vanderbilt: Utah Jazz (2022–2023)

 On July 6, 2022, Vanderbilt was traded, alongside Malik Beasley, Patrick Beverley, Leandro Bolmaro, the draft rights to Walker Kessler, four future first-round picks, and a pick swap, to the Utah Jazz in exchange for Rudy Gobert.
+Vanderbilt made 52 appearances (including 41 starts) for the Jazz during the 2022–23 NBA season, recording averages of 8.3 points, 7.9 rebounds, and 2.7 assists.

 Los Angeles Lakers (2023–present)

 On February 9, 2023, Vanderbilt was traded to the Los Angeles Lakers in a three-team trade involving the Minnesota Timberwolves.
 He made his Lakers debut two days later, recording 12 points, eight rebounds and four assists in a 109–103 win over the Golden State Warriors.
+Vanderbilt logged 26 appearances (24 starts) down the stretch for the Lakers, averaging 7.2 points, 6.7 rebounds, and 1.6 assists.

 On September 18, 2023, Vanderbilt agreed to a four-year, $48 million contract extension with the Lakers.
 The deal was fully guaranteed with a player option in the fourth year.
-On December 9, 2023, Vanderbilt and the Lakers won the inaugural season of the NBA In-Season Tournament.
+On December 9, Vanderbilt and the Lakers won the inaugural season of the NBA In-Season Tournament, beating the Indiana Pacers 123-109.
+He logged 16 minutes in the game.
+Vanderbilt made 29 appearances (six starts) for the Lakers in the 2023–24 season, averaging 5.2 points, 4.8 rebounds, and 1.2 assists.

+Vanderbilt made 36 appearances (including two starts) for Los Angeles during the 2024–25 season, recording averages of 4.1 points, 5.1 rebounds, and 1.1 assists.
+He played in 65 games (including three starts) for the team in the 2025–26 season, averaging 4.4 points, 4.5 rebounds, and 1.3 assists.
+The Lakers would go on to make the Western Conference semifinals against the Oklahoma City Thunder.
+In Game 1 of the series, Vanderbilt suffered a full dislocation of his right pinkie while attempting to block a dunk by Chet Holmgren, an injury which visibly exposed the bone and ultimately required stitches.

 National team career

 He won a gold medal with the 2015 USA U16 National Team at the 2015 FIBA Americas Under-16 Championship.
 He scored 19 points in 19 minutes of play at the 2017 Nike Hoop Summit, as Team USA defeated the World Select Team 98–87.